Ecology Center (Berkeley)

 The Ecology Center is a non-profit organization based in Berkeley, California to provide environmental education and reduce the ecological footprint of urban residents.

 Programs

 California Alliance of Farmers' Markets

 The Ecology Center coordinates the California Alliance of Farmers’ Markets, a newly formed coalition of farmers’ markets from around the state of California, committed to working together for the betterment of the farmers' market industry.

 Climate Action Coalition

-The Ecology Center coordinates the Berkeley Climate Action Coalition (BCAC), a strong and growing network of local organizations and community members joining together to help implement the City of Berkeley’s ambitious, forty-year Climate Action Plan.
+The Ecology Center coordinates the Berkeley Climate Action Coalition (BCAC), a network of local organizations and community members working to implement the City of Berkeley’s Climate Action Plan.
 The BCAC includes residents, non-profits, the City of Berkeley, neighborhood groups, faith based organizations, schools, businesses, UC Berkeley, and others.

 Curbside Recycling

 Ecology Center launched the first curbside recycling program in the nation in 1973.
 The Ecology Center has since contracted with the City of Berkeley to continue to provide curbside recycling service to residents.